Country Guide

 Translator Requirements

-None.
-ATA (American Translators Association) certification is not mandatory.
-Any competent translator may provide a Certified Translation with a signed declaration of accuracy.
+None typically specified for USCIS.
+ATA (American Translators Association) certification is generally not requested by USCIS.
+A competent translator may provide a Certified Translation with a signed declaration of accuracy, subject to the receiving authority's current instructions.

 Submission Language